markormesher/tedium/README.md

 # Tedium

 Tedium is a tool to automate the execution of boring or repetitive tasks, called "chores", across all of your Git repos.
 All chores run in containers, providing complete control over the tooling available.
-If running a chore against a repo results in changes, Tedium will push those changes and open or update a PR for you.
+If running a chore against a repo results in changes, Tedium will push those changes on a branch and open or update a PR for you.

 ## 💻 Usage